Consumer Insights: Understanding the American Pharmaceutical Market

 • Prescription Management: Many mail-order pharmacies offer automatic refills and reminders, helping patients maintain their medication adherence.

-See also Dealing with Competition in the Online Pharmaceutical Market
+See also Addressing Pricing Pressure in the Pharmaceutical Industry

 The Rise of Online Pharmacies